ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

     |  SCM Type |  Git |
     |  SCM URL |  https://github.com/f5devcentral/ansible-tower-workshop-examples.git |
     |  Update Revision on Launch |  ✓ |

+**NOTE**: there may be additional projects setup in your environment.
+Each project represents a repository of Ansible Playbooks.
+It is completly normal to have multiple projects.

 ![workshop_project link](images/workshop_project.png)